 Winter’s medicine is about rest, recovery, and withdrawing inside ourselves.
+And after the year we’ve had in 2020, we need it.
 When we rest as we’re called to during winter, we have the energy we need to sustain us for the remainder of the year.
 Imbolc prepares us for the magic of spring and is a holiday of hope – the first signs that the icy momentum will soon change as life stirs deep within.
-Imbolc is the last call for Bear medicine – the days begin to grow longer and barren trees shift with new life.
+Imbolc is the last call for Bear Medicine – the days begin to grow longer and barren trees shift with new life.
 If you haven’t rested enough, take this time to honor the cycle.
 Learn from the bear and hibernate sufficiently to restore yourself ahead of the busy warmth of the waking seasons.

 Brigid, like Hestia and Vesta, is a goddess of the eternal flame – the fire within that burns even in the darkest of places, on the coldest of nights.
 In the olden days in Europe, they would light fires on Imbolc, creating huge blazes.
 That’s what Imbolc is to me – the fanning of my flame, the reminder of my inner fire, and a burst of energy to clear out and clean up.
 The besom or broom is one of the symbols of Imbolc because it’s figuratively a time of sweeping out old patterns to usher in what is new, fresh, and productive.

 I find myself longing for a return to what is pure, clean, and nourishing – fresh foods, long walks, organic products, deep meditation, and relaxation.
 I treat myself to alone time, unaccounted space for myself to breathe, soaking in warm baths, surrounded by gentle candlelight.
 My life is no race to the finish – it is a winding road with luscious turnouts and sweeping views.